MSchonhofer/TQS_116718/lab3/lab3_1/README.md

 **e) The sample project demonstrates three test strategies to assess an API (C, D and E) developed with SpringBoot.
 Which are the main/key differences?**

+The main differences between these strategies are the level of integration and the scope of the test. @WebMvcTest is the most lightweight and focused strategy, as it only verifies the behavior of the controller.
+EmployeeRestControllerIT and EmployeeRestControllerTemplateIT are both integration tests that involve multiple components of the application, but the former uses MockMvc for simulating requests, while the latter uses a real REST client.
+The use of a real REST client adds more complexity to the test, as it involves request and response marshaling/unmarshaling.
+On the other hand, it provides a more realistic scenario for testing the API's behavior.